 I first heard about this seemingly mythical sauna from my classmate, Zane, who I was studying Estonian language with.
 She’s an architect from Latvia now working for the Estonian architectural firm B210, which oversaw the summer school sauna project.

-Not long afterwards, I tracked down the sauna with Anni Oviir and first wrote this article about it, which contained directions to help others find it.
+We went to track down this sauna and wrote this article about it, which contained directions to help others find it.

 Thank you to everyone who helped bring this project to life and keep it going.